The 12 Hallmarks of Aging in Dogs, Explained

-• Cats’ carnivore biology means diet inputs—especially protein quality and consistency—shape how well these defenses can be maintained over time.
+- Diet is the foundation.
+A cat's carnivore biology means protein quality and consistency shape how well these defenses hold up over time.

-• Mineral balance matters: trace elements can support enzyme function, but overlapping products can push intake toward excess.
+- Mineral balance cuts both ways: trace elements support enzyme function, but overlapping fortified products can push intake toward excess.

-• Commercial foods vary, and real-world intake varies even more—picky eating, rotation, stress, and aging can all change what a cat actually gets.
+- Real-world intake varies even more than food labels—picky eating, rotation, stress, and aging all change what a cat actually absorbs.

 The Quiet Work of Internal Defenses in a Cat’s Daily Life